kasey-purvor/Stork-Numbers---Human-Birth-Rates-Association-Analysis/README.md

 **Repository Contents:**

 * `Notebook.ipynb`: The Jupyter Notebook containing the complete analysis, including data loading, model building, bootstrap implementation, results visualization, and discussion.
-* `README.md`: An overview of the project, its objectives, and key findings.
+* `modified_stork_data.csv`: The data for the analysis.
 * `report.md`: The full report in markdown format for viewing in github.

 **Instructions for Running the Notebook:**

-1. Ensure you have the necessary Python libraries installed, including pandas, NumPy, scikit-learn, matplotlib, and seaborn.
 2. Clone the repository to your local machine.
-3. Open the `ECS7024P_Coursework_3.ipynb` file in a Jupyter Notebook environment.
+3. Open the `Notebook.ipynb` file in a Jupyter Notebook environment.
 4. Execute the cells sequentially to reproduce the analysis and visualizations.

 This project serves as a demonstration of statistical modeling techniques and critical evaluation in data analysis, emphasizing the importance of considering alternative explanations and the limitations of correlational findings.